 - Screening Level 1: This level is the first level and determines placement via an ACT score that is not older than 5 years.
 All screening must begin here first.
 See Level 1 chart for more information.

 - Screening Level 2.
-This level is the second level of screening and only takes place if a student does not meet eligibility under (Level 1).
-Level 2 determines placement via a review of the high school GPA and English and math course grades.
+This level is the second level of screening and only takes place if a student does not meet 100-level eligibility under (Level 1).
+Level 2 determines placement via a review of the high school GPA and English and math course grades, or review of SREB English and math course grades.
 See Level 2 chart for more information.